 Quicken Loans has been a leader in developing online lending platforms.
 The lender gained prominence in recent years by adopting technology that allows borrowers to apply for loans completely online through Rocket Mortgage.
 The lender also completed the first remote closing in Michigan, and can now do eClosings in every state.
 True to form, the Rocket Mortgage app allows you to e-sign your mortgage application, manage payments and access loan documents easily.

 Minimum borrower requirements

-Quicken Loan generally follows the conforming loan requirements for mortgages approved by government-sponsored enterprises (GSEs), Fannie Mae and Freddie Mac, as well as those backed by the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).
+Rocket Mortgage by Quicken Loans generally follows the conforming loan requirements for mortgages approved by government-sponsored enterprises (GSEs) Fannie Mae and Freddie Mac, as well as those backed by the Federal Housing Administration (FHA) and the Department of Veterans Affairs (VA).

-For FHA, VA and USDA loans, those requirements are set by the government.
+For FHA and VA loans, minimum requirements are set by the respective agencies.
 You can find them here:

 Refinancing with Quicken Loans